Briefme

-BriefMe was designed to help users read less and understand more, instantly, and in context.
+Designed to help users read less and understand more, instantly, and in context.

 BriefMe is a smart document summarization and reading assistant.
 It allows users to upload a PDF and instantly receive a full document summary, navigate through key topics, and engage in a contextual chat that references specific sections of the document.

-I led the product experience from concept to working POC — focusing on summarization logic, interface clarity, and AI chat integration.
+I led the product experience from concept to working POC, focusing on summarization logic, interface clarity, and AI chat integration.

 In its pre-launch stage, the product has already gained traction through cross-promotion in another of our apps, generating over 350 waitlist signups.